 When I returned to the US from India, I continued to sing.
 There is something that just comes over me when I sing Gurbani Kirtan.
 I feel calm and relaxed and that is what keeps me connected to my soul, the divine, what the source feels like.

 I still practice this spiritual lifestyle and continued to play throughout my life’s journey.
-Even knowing that my voice is not perfect, often flat or sharp, the love I have for it drives me forward.
+Even knowing that my voice is not perfect, the love I have for it drives me forward.
 The creative process of learning something new, working on mashups of different shabds, adding chants to enhance the message and experience has always been a drive for me as well as how deeply I feel peace singing Gurbani Kirtan.
 I sing loud and proud and leave my heart on my harmonium.

 I taught myself how to create tracks on my computer at home, and I enjoyed a new creative process of experiencing and sharing this incredible tool of connecting within.
 One day recently my friend, Jaap Gardner, said, “You know, these are really good.
 I would love to share these with the world.
 Just let me know when you’re ready”.